iotaledger/industry-marketplace/ServiceApp/server/README.md

 Receives ‘acceptProposal’ according to [Industry 4.0 Semantic](#acceptproposal)

-* Creates a custom tag from type of message, operationID and location
+* Creates a custom tag from Prefix, type of message and operationID
 * Publishes acceptProposal to MAM-channel
 * Sends transaction with custom tag  to Tangle